transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 ### Test data growth can (eventually) cause test failures
 The majority of the time, playwright tests will be run on an empty database.
-If you are developing locally and run the tests many time, each test will need create its own data.
-That may eventually cause some tests to fail because they are expecting their newly created data to show up on the first page of a paginated result.
+If you are developing locally and run the tests many times, each test run will create its own data, causing more and more entries (e.g. moves) in the database.
+Having many moves in the database may cause some tests to fail because they are expecting their newly created data to show up on the first page of a paginated result, but the data the test is looking for may instead be on the second or third page of results.

 While it's not ideal for tests to depend on that behavior, sometimes the effort to make the test more robust is not worth the gain.